• Skip to primary navigation

 A colleague of mine suggested toasting the fennel seeds before adding them to the dough.
 I thought this was an interesting suggestion as toasting the fennel seeds brings out the earthiness of this spice -which is perfect for our savory taralli.
 Thanks Carlo!

-After a minute or so, switch over to the hook attachment, add the rest of the flour and knead on medium speed for about 6-8 minutes.
+After a minute or so, switch to the hook attachment, add the rest of the flour and knead on medium speed for about 6-8 minutes.

 Cover the dough and allow to rest for about 30 minutes.

-In the meanwhile, prepare your cutting board, a clean dishcloth and a wide pot filled with water.
+Meanwhile, prepare your cutting board, a clean dishcloth and a wide pot filled with water.
 We need to boil the taralli before they are baked.
 But first we need to shape them.

 I prefer to make my taralli mini, so basically, pinch a small amount of dough and start rolling until you obtain the shape of a pencil; cut in half and join the ends to form a ring; place them on the clean dishcloth and continue to shape until all the dough has been used.
 You will notice I have not provided any measurements for this part of the recipe.
 Honestly, you can make them any shape you want.
 The only suggestion I have is to make these Homemade Italian Fennel Taralli da Tavola di Filomena the same size so that they bake evenly.